*Colington Harbour is a gated community and only accessable to residents and renters.

 As for neighbors, expect to be surrounded by both locals and "transplants," other Outer Banks lovers who took the plunge and made the big move to the OBX.
 These folks are working professionals, families, and retirees, and the area is a healthy mix of all ages, from young kids to older residences, giving it a nicely diverse but inherently neighborhood feel.

 Tips and Tricks for Visiting Colington Harbor

-- For Outer Banks visitors who plan to spend the majority of their vacation on their own boat exploring the waters, Colington Harbour may be just the perfect fit.
-With the majority of vacation rentals in this area offering boat slips, docks, and step-outside-the-door access to deep water canals, in most cases, bringing and parking the boat is not a problem in these neighborhoods.
+- For Outer Banks visitors who plan to spend the majority of their vacation on their own boat exploring the waters, renting in Colington Harbour may be just the perfect fit.
+With the majority of rental homes in this area offering boat slips, docks, and step-outside-the-door access to deep water canals, in most cases, bringing and parking the boat is not a problem in these neighborhoods.
 Be sure and check with your vacation rental company when searching for homes to see which properties cater to the boating set.

 - Keep your eye on the community calendar.
 There is almost always something fun happening in Colington, especially in the summer months, and vacationers can expect to enjoy everything from weekly cook-outs to annual pig pickins'.
 Many of these events are in fact community fund raisers for the local swim team or the volunteer fire department, so patrons can feel good knowing that not only are they having a great meal and a great time, but they are also giving back to the community.

 Colington Harbour may be a mysterious or even unheard of destination for Outer Banks newcomers, but with a little exploring and a little self-guided investigation, OBX visitors will discover a world of scenic views, charming waterfront homes, and friendly quiet neighbors.